JOURNEY

 If you’re staying in Kotor and plan to go the beach a lot, booking a beachfront hotel like HUMA Kotor Bay Hotel and Villas or Hotel Forza Mare is best because you have access to the hotel beach and don’t have to pay for sun loungers every day.

 If you’re interested in snorkelling, it’s best to visit beaches nearer to Herceg Novi because that’s where the water is clearest.
-Boat tours like the Blue Cave Adventure with Beach Time are great for this.
+Or take a boat tour from Kotor that includes swimming and beach time.

 Whichever you choose, I’m sure you love your time on Kotor beaches!